 For this particular example all the methods perform is a similar way, the performance differences being very small.
-This is because there is only one minimum point.
-For other objective functions, with several minima, different methods may converge to different points, or even diverge.
-This also holds if different stopping criteria or if other line search methods - whenever needed - are used.
+However, in general, different methods may converge to different local minimizers, or even diverge.
+This also holds if different stopping criteria are used.